QP/C++ 8.1.2

 Run-Time Configurability

 Run-time configurability means that the specific configuration option is chosen at run-time.
-Unlike compile-time configurability, run-time configurability is finer granularity, usually on an object-by-object basis.
+Unlike compile-time configurability, run-time configurability has a finer granularity, usually on an object-by-object basis.
 It is typically used for:

 • Choosing a specific implementation of a class operation based on the object type (polymorphism)